mattermost/docs/source/about/mattermost-v10-changelog.md

 ### Bug Fixes
  - Fixed an issue with post drafts being unnecessarily saved when changing channels.
- - Fixed an issue where the Web App would feel slower to load in the Desktop App.
+ - Fixed an issue where the Web App would feel slower to load than the Desktop App.
  - Fixed example for mmctl permissions role show command.
  - Fixed an issue where new messages from new channels wouldn't appear in the sidebar after reconnecting the websocket.
  - Fixed an issue with a link in the Compliance Monitoring page banner in the System Console.